grc-iit/massedon/README.md

 Ex. iobench 4M 20M sequential 0 cufile_async test_file 4

-Be particular about transfer_size and block_size!!
+Be particular about transfer_size and block_size !!
 Block size needs to be at least io_dept * transfer_size!!